CurveDocs/curve-docs/docs/governance/x-gov/relayer.md

 The `Relayer` receives the broadcasted message and forwards the message to the appropriate agent.
 The `Agents` are then responsible for executing the `calldata` of the message.

 !!!warning "Upgradability of Agents"
     A Relayer's agent addresses cannot be altered.
-Once choosen, there is no way back.
+Once chosen, there is no way back.
 In the case of any issues, a new `Relayer` contract has to be deployed.

 ---